opencelium/opencelium/docs/gettinginvolved/installation.rst

 	oc start_backend

 .. note::
-	Afterword you can connect to `http://localhost`
+	| Afterwards you can connect to `http://localhost`
 	|Default User and Password is:

 	| admin@opencelium.io